vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

 .. note::
    Packaging is also useful during product reception.
-When scanning the barcode of the packaging, Odoo automatically adds the number of units contained in the packing on the picking.
+When scanning the barcode of the packaging, Leansoft automatically adds the number of units contained in the packing on the picking.

 .. seealso::
    :doc:`uom`